Advertiser Disclosure

 • You’re an independent contractor, gig worker, or a freelancer

-• 25% or more of your income is from self-employment
+• 25% or more of your income is from self employment

 What Kind of Loans Can Self Employed Borrowers Qualify for?

 There are plenty of home loan options for self employed individuals.
-However, the eligibility process is slightly different compared to employed people.
+However, the eligibility process is slightly different for employed people.

 Conventional Mortgages